#1 Ranked Children’s Hospital by U.S. News & World Report

 The most common signs of craniosynostosis include:

-If untreated, craniosynostosis can cause more serious symptoms, including:
+If untreated, craniosynostosis can cause more serious symptoms in some children, including:

 Many infant skull shape irregularities are actually due to a condition called plagiocephaly, which is caused by a baby’s position during sleep.
 Plagiocephaly is a common disorder, and does not require surgery.
 Your clinician can help diagnose which condition your child has.

-Experts don’t know what causes craniosynostosis.
+Experts often cannot identify what causes craniosynostosis.
 In most cases, it appears to happen randomly.
-Rarely, it may be caused by a genetic condition.
+Increasingly, a genetic cause is identified.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”